The First Men's WristwatchesCopyright © David Boettcher 2006 - 2017 all rights reserved.

 In the Pearson design the flared section was stitched to the strap at the buckle end.
 The opposite end of the flared section had a loop attached to it that the fixed width strap was passed through to hold the two pieces together.
 This is quite clearly seen in the image reproduced here from the Board of Trade archives, the flared section is labelled "a".
 The parallel sided strap "b" passes through the loop stitched to the lower end of part "a".

-Dimier Brothers Swiss advert for English made leather watch straps
+Dimier Brothers Swiss advert for English leather watch straps

-The Pearson design looks so much like an improved version of the Dimier Brothers registered design that it suggests collaboration between the two companies.
+The Pearson design looks so much like an improved version of the Dimier Brothers registered design that it seems most likely that there was collaboration between the two companies.
 Beginning in 1912 adverts like the one here started appearing in the Swiss watch trade paper La Fédération Horlogère suisse.
 The advert was placed by the Dimier Brothers company and is for leather bracelets (bracelets cuir) of English manufacture (fabrication anglaise) for wrist watches (montre-bracelet).

-It seems quite likely that Dimier Brothers approached Pearson to make straps for them in Britain, and that when Pearson saw the Dimier design with the flared centre they soon came up with the alternative design that could be fitted to a watch with the buckle already attached to the strap.
-It also seems very likely that after this it was Pearson's straps that Dimier Brothers were selling through their office in Switzerland.
+Although the manufacturer of the straps is not mentioned, it seems most likely that Dimier Brothers approached Pearson to make straps for them in Britain, and that when Pearson saw the Dimier design with the flared centre they soon came up with the alternative design that could be fitted to a watch with the buckle already attached to the strap.
+It also seems very likely that it was straps made by Pearson that Dimier Brothers were selling through their office in Switzerland.

-The design of the Victor strap, Registered Design number 529336, is the same as the later British military G10.
-In 1908 the British War Department did not issue wristwatches so there was no official demand for wristwatches, although the utility of wristwatches for military manoeuvres had long been recognised and officers were expected to purchase their own wristwatches.
+In 1908 when the Victor design was registered, the British War Department did not issue wristwatches so there was no official demand for wristwatches, although the utility of wristwatches when on military manoeuvres had long been recognised.
+British officers were expected to purchase their own wristwatches.

 The Times, May 1966